prototypefund/Digital_Bargeld-docs/api-mint.rst

       // when was the wire transfer given to the bank.
       execution_time: Timestamp;

+      // The contribution of this coin to the total (without fees)
+      coin_contribution: Amount;

+      // Total amount transferred
+      total_amount: Amount;

       // binary-only Signature_ for purpose `TALER_SIGNATURE_MINT_CONFIRM_WIRE`
       // whereby the mint affirms the successful wire transfer.
       mint_sig: EddsaSignature;